elgbar/Feudalism/Bugs.md

 Bugs:
-+XP orbs at location on long loop, low priority (also hard)
++XP orbs at location on long loop, low priority (also hard) +Helmets despawn on zombies after some time (mc feature) +Sometimes NPCs (villages) won't respawn after executing /killall ++Temp fixed, now there is spam to the console when using the command -.-

+Cannot reproduce bugs:

-+After levelling up the XP bar is full (can not reproduce) +zombies falling trough floor (minecraft bug?) (less frequent as of 19.05.15) (never happened again since) +Helmets might despawn on zombies (mc feature) +Sometimes NPCs (villages) won't respawn after executing /killall
++After levelling up the XP bar is full (can not reproduce) +zombies falling trough floor (minecraft bug?) (less frequent as of 19.05.15) (never happened again since)

 suggestions: